HackYourFuture/curriculum/README.md

 ## Overview

 The HackYourFuture curriculum consists of 8 modules, spread over 7 months.
-Each module has a duration of 3 weeks, with the exception of [JavaScript](https://www.github.com/hackyourfuture/javascript) (4 weeks), [React](https://www.github.com/hackyourfuture/react) (4 weeks) and [Project](https://www.github.com/hackyourfuture/project) (7 weeks).

 In the following diagram you'll find the sequence of all the modules included:

 ![Curriculum](./assets/curriculum.png)